jamespipat/aws-lambda-ecs-comparison/README.md

 **Everything is provisioned via CloudFormation**, just deploy the stacks and you're ready to test.
 No clicking around the console.
 No manual resource wiring.

-The goal: data-driven ansIrs instead of opinions.
+The goal: data-driven answers instead of opinions.

 ---